🏆 Best of Austin 2026: Veracruz All Natural wins Best Taco. Finalists: Cuantos Tacos, De Nada Cantina, Eldorado Cafe. Our guide → · All 246 →

-Austin's rental market has shifted — more inventory, better deals, and concessions are back.
-Here's the honest guide to renting in Austin, TX.
+The market shifted in renters' favor — more inventory, softer rents, and concessions are back on the table.
+This is the honest, no-fluff guide to renting in Austin, Texas.

 1BR: $1,200–1,600 (city avg ~$1,400).
 2BR: $1,600–2,200.
 Studio: $1,000–1,300.
 Rents dropped 5–10% from the 2022 peak as new supply flooded the market.
 50,000+ apartment units delivered 2022–2025.
 Renters have leverage.